JustHarsh/Pneumonia_CNN/README.md

 # Pneumonia_CNN
 Detecting if a Lung X-Ray Image has Pneumonia or not.

 In my opinion, AI's biggest application is Healthcare.
-Computaional Drug Design is one area in Healthcare where AI can have its biggest impacts.
+Automatic Diagnosis is one area in Healthcare where AI can have its biggest impacts.

 # Data
 The dataset was taken from [Kaggle](kaggle.com).
 Here is the link to the [dataset](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).